Revisiting Camden, & finding new places.

 After Revisiting Camden, I started revisiting the Chelsea library again!.

-I love Chelsea I used to work there on Old Church Street.
-The Kings Road, however, is still pretentious.
+I love Chelsea I used to work there in Old Church Street.
+Kings Road, however, is still pretentious.
 Researching though is an enjoyable process, researching and reading up on the history of Camden.
-A haven for Artists, Writers, Musicians, Historians.
+A haven for Artists, Writers, Musicians, and Historians.
 Fascinating & somewhat mysterious historical characters, such as Walter Sickert, one of the founder members of the Camden Artist group.
 I’m re-reading Patricia Cornwell’s Case Closed, where she sets out to prove that Walter Sickert was, in fact, JACK THE RIPPER.
 The case is in fact not closed as further evidence has been discovered.

-It has been said that Sickert’s landlady at 6 Mornington crescent believed The Ripper had lived in one of her rooms. this certainly had an effect on Sickert’s imagination who painted Jack the Rippers room and is featured today in Manchester Art Gallery.
+It has been said that Sickert’s landlady at 6 Mornington crescent believed The Ripper had lived in one of her rooms. this certainly had an effect on Sickert’s imagination who painted Jack the Ripper’s room and is featured today in Manchester Art Gallery.

 Camden got let off lightly during the blitz.

 It seems only Camden Tube Station got slightly hit.
 The rest is intact.
 Part of its charm is the beautiful listed buildings, edging onto Regents Park.
-Camden Theatre at Mornington Crescent built-in 1900 is still standing, now named Koko, it was rescued by the BBC in the 1940s, virtually desolate in the early 1970s then resurrected as The Music Machine named after an LA Psychedelic rock band, making way for the new wave punk generation.
+Camden Theatre at Mornington Crescent built in 1900 is still standing, now named Koko, it was rescued by the BBC in the 1940s, virtually desolate in the early 1970s then resurrected as The Music Machine named after an LA Psychedelic rock band, making way for the new wave punk generation.
 Then it became Camden Palace, now Koko.

 There is no end to writers who have lived and worked in Camden, from WB Yeats to Dylan Thomas, Sylvia Plath, Beryl Bainbridge, the original fantasy writer George McDonald, and many more.
-I kept coming across plaques and had to rein it in somehow.
+I kept coming across plaques and had to rein the guided tour in somehow.
 What was starting off as a rock n roll walk was going to turn into a literary walk?
 Although I can’t do it all in one walk, there is so much scope for future walks.

 It never fails to surprise me how popular Camden Market is.
 People are happy to be crammed in and queue up for the ever-increasing food stalls in the market.